esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 getLastSSLError(char *dest = NULL, size_t len = 0)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the last BearSSL error code encountered, and if passed in a pointer to a character array and length it will also give a human-readable form of the error for display.
+Returns the last BearSSL error code encountered and optionally set a user-allocated buffer to a human-readable form of the error.
+To only get the last error integer code, just call without any parameters (`int errCode = getLastSSLError();`).

 Limiting Ciphers (New connections faster)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~